FEATURES

 It looked as though the car would join the long list of victorious Porsche racers at Le Mans, but it never got the chance to put its style or substance to the test in a competitive setting.
 In May 1999, before the first car was completed, the project was cancelled once again – and this time for good.

 The exact reasoning is still disputed, but the most commonly quoted story is that Ferdinand Piëch – then chairman of Audi and Volkswagen – wanted Porsche’s expertise to engineer a new large SUV.
-This joint-venture would give birth to the Audi Q7, Porsche Cayenne and Volkswagen Touareg.
+This joint-venture would give birth to the Audi Q7, Porsche Cayenne and Volkswagen Touareg, and secure the future of Porsche's road car business.

 The SUV triplets would be mechanically related, but would target different parts of the market.
-The same cannot be said for the Porsche LMP 2000 project, which would have gone up against another new prototype from Audi.
+The same cannot be said for the LMP 2000, which would have competed directly against a new prototype from Audi.

 The four rings made their Le Mans debut in 1999 with the R8R roadster and R8C coupé, scoring a third-place overall finish with the open-top racer.
 It is widely believed that Porsche were asked to park the 9R3 in order to give Audi a shot at Le Mans glory, and steer clear of top-class endurance racing for at least 10 years.